lbechberger/ConceptualSpaces/README.md

 # ConceptualSpaces
 Implementation of the conceptual spaces framework based on the formalization reported in [Lucas Bechberger and Kai-Uwe Kühnberger.
 "A Thorough Formalization of Conceptual Spaces".
-40th German Conference on Artificial Intelligence, in press].
+40th German Conference on Artificial Intelligence, in press](https://arxiv.org/abs/1706.06366).

 ## About